This vegan gingerbread loaf cake with sweet orange glaze is a must for your holiday bake list.

 Ingredient Notes

-- Soy milk.
-This becomes vegan “buttermilk” when mixed with apple cider vinegar.
+- Soy milk - This becomes vegan “buttermilk” when mixed with apple cider vinegar.

-- Molasses.
-For that authentic gingerbread flavor.
+- Molasses - For that authentic gingerbread flavor.
 It also intensifies and compliments the spices in the cake.
 Use regular sugar cane molasses, NOT blackstrap molasses.
 If you can't find it in your supermarket, it can often be found in health shops and online.

-- Spices: To achieve its gingerbread flavor, the recipe calls for ground ginger, ground cinnamon, nutmeg, and allspice.
+- Spices - To achieve its gingerbread flavor, the recipe calls for ground ginger, ground cinnamon, nutmeg, and allspice.
 You can go for less or more spice depending on your personal taste.

-🥣 How To Make a Vegan Gingerbread Loaf
+🥣 How To Make Vegan Gingerbread Loaf

 Find the complete list of ingredients, quantities, and instructions in the recipe card at the end of this post.